-The memory.
-Survivors are often distressed not only by the memory of what happened, but also how they remember it.
-The hormones released during the instinctive responses to trauma (see page 7) can also affect the part of your brain that is responsible for memory.
+The impact of trauma on your memory can be distressing.
+The hormones released during the instinctive responses to trauma can affect the part of your brain that is responsible for memory.
 It can 'blow the fuse' and stop you from being able to access memories or associate them with a time or a place.

-The parts of the brain which are most active during an experience will decide how the incident is stored as a memory and how it is accessed later.
+The parts of the brain which are most active during a traumatic experience will decide how the incident is stored as a memory and how it is accessed later.
 Sexual abuse and rape are highly traumatic experiences.

-The memories can be-
+The memories can be:

-- Intrusive (the memory keeps appearing because it is unfinished business, and you really wish you could somehow finish the experience) - Fragmented (bits and pieces are remembered) - Sensory (the pictures, sounds, smells and feelings during a flashback are so clear that the event is remembered by all of, or a combination of some senses) - Non-sequential (you can't remember which event happened first) - Non-verbal (it is difficult to put into words) - Non-contextual (the main aspects are remembered, but it's harder to remember where/when etc) - Buried (it may not be remembered until years later, it may be revealed in a dreamlike quality, in snapshots, or ultra-vivid such as flashbacks.
-This may make it difficult to accept)
+- Intrusive a memory of the incident that you recall without wanting to.
+The memory keeps appearing because the brain is dealing with something it hasn't processed.
+Your brain is trying to make sense of it - Fragmented some bits and pieces are remembered and some are missing - Sensory the pictures, sounds, smells and feelings during a flashback are so clear that the event is remembered by all, or a combination of, your senses - Non-sequential you can't remember which event happened first - Non-verbal it is difficult to put into words - Non-contextual the main moments are remembered, but it's harder to remember where/when - Buried it may not be remembered until years later, it may be revealed in a dreamlike quality, in snapshots, or ultra-vivid such as flashbacks.
+This may make it difficult to accept.

-SARSAS has lots of information on memory and there are people researching this.
-Please ask us for more information.
+SARSAS Trauma and Self-Care course

+You can find videos on trauma and the brain and memory in our free online course.

+Sign up here: sarsas.teachable.com/p/trauma-recovery

-Some ways that you can deal with your thoughts
+Some things that can help

-Bring your thoughts outside.
+- Bring your thoughts outside.
 Writing thoughts down shifts them from the inside to the outside.
-Now you can explore them and think about whether they are helpful.

-Look at triggers.
-Can you figure out what, when, where and who can set off a flashback or anxious thought?
+Now you can explore them and think about whether they are helpful - Look at triggers.
+Can you figure out what, when, where, and who can set off a flashback or anxious thought?
 A trigger record will help you to manage or avoid trigger-situations.
-It will also help you to prepare for them.

-Think about what's important to you.
-Make a list of valuables that keep you going on the journey of life.
-It might include:

-- inner resources (e.g. good memories and experiences, previous successes, positive characteristics and strengths, spiritual/ religious beliefs) - outer resources (e.g. people who love(d) and believe(d) in you, nature, animals, objects, a safe place, activities, aspirations). - list your resources

-Draw an image or make a collage that can help you when you feel gloomy or sad.
-Put the poster up where it can inspire you.

-Letters of my name.
+It will also help you to prepare for them - Think about what's important to you.
+Make a list of all the things you hold valuable to you and that keep you going through the day.
+It might include: - inner resources (e.g. good memories and experiences, previous successes, positive characteristics and strengths, spiritual/religious beliefs) - outer resources (e.g. people who love(d) and believe(d) in you, nature, animals, objects, a safe place, activities, aspirations) - list your skills, expertise or talents - Draw an image or make a collage that can help you when you feel low.
+Put the poster up where it can inspire you - Letters of my name.
 Write your name in big letters.
 Describe yourself by using the letters of your name.
-Every letter must represent something positive about you (abilities, likes, etc.).
-For example, Sam might be: Sympathetic, Affectionate and Musical.
-Make a name-poster or design a name-card.
+Every letter must represent something positive about you (abilities, likes).
+For example, Sam might be: Sympathetic, Affectionate, and Musical.
+Make a name-poster or design a name-card

-Positive things diary.
-Note down three positive things that have happened each day before you go to bed, eg. I visited my favourite place, I finally did that pile of washing up, I got through a day without a flashback.
-Look back through this diary when you are feeling sad or can't sleep.

-'What are the words you do not yet have?
+What are the words you do not yet have?
 What do you need to say?
-There are so many silences to be broken'
+There are so many silences to be broken.